cloudquiza/interview-prep-cards/README.md

 - Answers should be 2–4 sentences, practical, and in first person.
 - Avoid overly long paragraphs.
 - Mix question types:
-  - Behavioral (STAR-style)
+  - Behavioral
   - Role-specific technical or domain fundamentals
   - Collaboration and communication
-  - Tools, processes, or workflows relevant to the role (tailor to the job posting if provided)
+  - Tools, processes, or workflows relevant to the role
-- Keep the answers realistic: confident, not overly “expert,” and focused on impact.
+- Keep answers realistic and focused on impact.

 File requirements:
 - The first line must be: question,answer
 - Quote EVERY field with double quotes.
-- If a field contains a double quote, escape it by doubling it ("").
+- If a field contains a double quote, escape it by doubling it ("")
-- Output MUST be valid CSV ONLY (no markdown, no code fences, no tables, no extra commentary).
+- Output MUST be valid CSV ONLY.
-- Do NOT include any text outside the CSV.
+- Do NOT include markdown, explanations, or any text outside the CSV.
 ```

 ---

 ## Features

-- Copy-paste LLM prompt for CSV generation
+- AI-driven prompt for custom interview decks
-- Quick links to ChatGPT, Claude, and Gemini
+- Role-agnostic (works for QA, Risk, Fraud, GRC, Support, PM, Engineering, and more)
+- Optional job-posting targeting
-- CSV upload (client-side only)
+- Instant practice after CSV upload
-- Interactive flip cards (click or Enter)
+- Click-to-flip cards
-- Keyboard navigation (← / →)
+- Prev / Next navigation
+- Keyboard-friendly interaction
-- Works directly on GitHub Pages
+- Runs directly on GitHub Pages

 ---

-## Privacy
+## Privacy & storage

-- All CSV parsing happens in your browser
+- Everything runs **entirely in your browser**
-- No data is uploaded or stored on a server
+- No data is sent to a server
+- CSV files are **not saved permanently**
-- Reloading the page requires re-uploading the CSV
+- Refreshing the page resets the deck

 ---